emnify/product-docs/docs/events/getting-started.md

 Every event is triggered by one of three available event sources:

 - **Network**: The cellular network your device is connected to (e.g., a location is updated or purged).
-- **Policy Control**: The emnify system, typically to enforce a policy, quota, or otherwise set limitation.
+- **Policy Control**: Both the emnify system and your organization can define and enforce policies, quotas, or other limitations.
+For instance:
-The emnify platform can set these limitations (e.g., a device is currently blocked due to exceeded traffic limit) or your organization (e.g., a pre-configured SMS usage limit for a specific device has been reached).
+  - The emnify system can block devices that exceed predefined traffic limits.
+  - Your organization could configure the maximum SMS usage for devices to limit SMS traffic.
 - **API**: The [emnify REST API](https://cdn.emnify.net/api/doc/index.html).

 :::info